jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There are many more examples of digital products connecting people on the frontline.
 The era of mass-collaboration is here.
 We just aren't jumping into the Internet Age yet.

+Just to drive home the point some more.
+Anybody can use modern technology to fight for a cause.
+So what do Left/Right ideologies make?
+Do Conservatives empower you to fight against government waste, tax-hikes, or over regulation with a website?
+Do Progressives let you contribute to better environmental regulation, health-reform, or track real-time carbon levels?
+What levers of power does Right/Left politics put in your hand?

+The idea doesn't even exist, because they think its 1969, when the levers of power weren't available to Main Street.
+Ideologues (if they're still reading) are right now trying to figure how to discount this point.
+I promise, some Conservatives look at Common Voice and see "common" and will yell out they found Communism in America!
+A Progressive looks at Kickstarter raising money for something, and will scream "see, the rich are getting richer!".
+Knee-jerk reactions like this are expected from people born and raised with red/blue filters.

+Neither can understand the Internet Age and mass-collaboration is the best of both ideologies.
+Modern technology let's people help their civilization prosper, as Progressives dream, and also better themselves, as Conservatives demand.
+Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.
+Now let's see what this means for regular person working on Main Street.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

-Say you moved into a new townhouse and want to finish your backyard.
-You're neighbors are doing the same.
+Say you moved into a new townhouse.
+You and you're new neighbors all want to finish your backyard.
 Soon enough, everyone starts installing assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-We now know we're playing the game of civilization.
-So, the question is, when making our purchases, do we consider the big picture—that our choices matter?
+We know we individuals are always playing the game of civilization.
+So, the question is, do we realize that?
+Do we we consider the big picture, when deciding what to do in the backyard?

 If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
 If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being an extra, attracted by dark majic.
 The former is good, the later bad for our civilization.
 Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-For us today, doing all this work in the real-world, we have to ask, do the rules encourage us to be player gods?
+For us today—doing all this work in the real-world—do the rules encourage us to be player gods?
 Or is the rulebook so big and confusing, that regular people are encourage to go with the flow, and stay extras of the Industrial Age?

-Evolution needs us to buy solar-power roofs, start a 3D printing business in the garge, install a Hydroloop water resuser.
+Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
 But do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know what your local business by-laws, construction codes, tax laws are?
+Most people have no idea, and deal with problems as they arise.

-Our society rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, lawsuit, or audit.
-Today being an extra is easy, while being a player god is risky.
+In fact, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
+Being an extra is easy today; being a player god is risky.

-Technologically speaking, there's no reason why regular people can't work as easily as the _Cities: Skylines_ clip above.
+Technologically speaking, there's no reason for this.
+Regular people ca work as easily as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos, can make the Internet Age rulebook seemless.
+We can have the levers of power in our hands!

 But this will only be a happy reality once Main Streets understands how to avoid dark majic, blow up the the Death Star, and embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store for his repair company.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
-We can't decide to love, cry, or laugh.
+Sadly, we can't decide to love, cry, or laugh.
 We must wait for a connection.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19

 Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books?
 Or calling a taxi-cab?
 Of course not, and that's a good sign you're a believer in the Internet Age.
-So, lets return to the book and our mission, that's about you dropping the phantom chasing of Left/Right politics for Techvolution, a new philosophy, that gives Main Street the right and duty to upgrade our civilization to the Internet Age.
+So, lets return to the book and our mission, that's about you dropping the phantom chasing of Left/Right politics for Techvolution, a new philosophy, that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you, are the true, and rigtful player god.
+The antagonists are just pretenders.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

-Before we return to the battle with the real Darth Blockbuster, let's talk about another battle in support of the Internet Age.
+Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Internet Age. the fight against Darth Enclyclopedia.

-The environment keeps changing.
-Life needs to know-how and uses its lifeforms to probe for answers.
-Likewise, we humans also ask questions like why are the movies so expensive, are candy applies real applies, or, more importantly, what are proven techniques to stop malaria infections.
-We find answers by creating a reference tool.
+Humanity needs a tool to collect and pass on knowledge.
+Today we ask questions like why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
+We record and find answers by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.